 Wrap

-The wrap is built in a line, not a stack: filling down the centre of a soft tortilla, rolled tight and cut on the bias.
+Built in a line, not a stack: filling down the centre of a soft tortilla, rolled tight by tension and cut on the bias.
 A 1990s American take on the burrito, now a French chiller fixture.

-The wrap is built in a line, not a stack: filling down the centre of a soft tortilla, rolled tight and cut on the bias.
+Built in a line, not a stack: filling down the centre of a soft tortilla, rolled tight by tension and cut on the bias.
 A 1990s American take on the burrito, now a French chiller fixture.

 The chain-boulangerie chicken wrap: a soft wheat tortilla sealed at the seam, around a band of cold roast chicken, lettuce, tomato, and herbed mayonnaise.